 Being the parent of a child with ADHD is difficult.
 This raises the bar with how to parent and learning to embrace difficult times.
 When you have a child with ADHD you may end up with more parent guilt slipping in than the average parent.
 There are many difficulties when it comes to learning the proper discipline techniques for a child with ADHD, but today I wanted to share a few tips to help guide you forward.
 Parenting a child with ADHD is hard, but it doesn’t have to be impossible.

 As most of you may know or saw in previous posts that Jayden, our almost 9-year-old was recently diagnosed with ADHD and although we are still learning it’s been pretty easy to adjust and help Jayden adjust and deal.
-However, there are major issues at school and I’m hoping at some point there are some changes.
+This is made even easier by places like Emerge Professionals giving help and treatment to children who are dealing with these difficult disorders and also offer a place for us parents to get some advice and a moment of calm.
+Recently, there have been major issues at school and I’m hoping at some point there are some changes.

 I find a lot of people just don’t get it or understand how to deal with or be around children diagnosed and it’s becoming a really big problem.
 If you don’t know how to deal with or understand why a child is acting the way the way they are – maybe try to.
 Otherwise, let’s keep punishing the child, right?

 This is what we’ve been doing at home and it seems to work really well.

 How do you Discipline a child with ADHD?

 As with any child, your child is just as imperfect as every other child in the world.
 The first step to disciplining a child with ADHD is to embrace this fact.
 Accept imperfection by focusing on the successes your ADHD child has.
 This isn’t easy at first, but with some practice, you will be able to accept imperfection and let go of any expectations you had for your child prior to the ADHD diagnosis.